 ENERGY STAR focuses on energy-efficient products as well as buildings (e.g., residential, commercial, and industrial).
 Over 300 million ENERGY STAR qualified products were sold in 2019 alone, not including another 300 million ENERGY STAR certified light bulbs.
 The ENERGY STAR label is recognized across the United States.
 Approximately 90 percent of households recognize the ENERGY STAR label and a majority of surveyed U.S. households reported having purchased an ENERGY STAR product.
 The manufacturing, installation, design, wholesale distribution, and provision of professional services related to ENERGY STAR products employed almost 827,000 American workers in 2019.
 It makes the work of the State Energy Offices much easier, by engaging the public on easily-recognized products, services, and targets.
 In order to obtain the ENERGY STAR label, a product has to meet established guidelines.
-ENERGY STAR's voluntary partnership programs include ENERGY STAR Buildings, ENERGY STAR Homes, ENERGY STAR Small Business, and ENERGY STAR
+ENERGY STAR Homes, ENERGY STAR Small Business, and ENERGY STAR